-These changes reflect the elimination of the rank of instructor from the professorial ranks, and they amend internal references to conform to the revised Article XII.
+These changes reflect the elimination of the rank of instructor from the professorial ranks.
+They amend internal references to conform to the revised Article XII, and provide for application of accrual rules to for individuals whose appointments are split between professorial and library ranks.

-12A.3 EXCEPTIONS
+12A.3 EXCEPTIONS (Board proposal)

 Upon the recommendation of the institutional president, the Board may grant exceptions to the minimum rank qualifications (§ 12A.1) or the promotion eligibility criteria relating to the minimum number of years in rank in the institution (§12A.2), or both.
-When time and circumstances reasonably permit, requests for exceptions to the minimum rank qualifications or promotion eligibility criteria shall be reviewed under the procedures set out in § 12A.5.
+When time and circumstances reasonably permit, requests for exceptions to the minimum rank qualifications or promotion eligibility criteria will shall be reviewed under the procedures set out in § 12A.5.
 For new faculty and for promotions, the Board will consider only those faculty unit members who, in the judgment of the Board, have demonstrated that their level of performance and/or professional qualifications are notably excellent and sufficient to offset the lack of a required degree or years in rank.